thunderbird/webext-docs/cloudFile.rst

       :name: ``accountId``
       :type: (string)

-      Unique identifier of the account
+      Unique identifier of the account.

 .. api-header::